 "During this study, you will be asked to provide (clearly specify the type of samples to be provided).
 These samples will be used for (enter all known and anticipated uses) and may also be used for purposes that are currently unknown.
-There is a chance that the samples that you are donating under this study may be used in other research studies and may have some commercial value.
-(If a commercial value is anticipated, that value should be clearly described at this point.)
-Should your donated sample(s) lead to the development of a commercial product, will own it and may take action to patent and license the product. does not intend to provide you with any compensation for your participation in this study nor for any future value that the sample you have given may be found to have.
+There chance that the samples that you are donating under this study may be used in other rese studies and may have some commercial value.
+(If a commercial value is anticipated, the value should be clearly described at this point.)
+Should your donated sample(s) lead to development of a commercial product, will own it and may take action to pate and license the product does not intend to provide you with any compensation your participation in this study nor for any future value that the sample you have given rebe found to have.
 You will not receive any notice of future uses of your sample(s).
-(When the study involves treatment as well as research, the following language should be added: You may agree to participate in the research protocol, but refuse to provide the additional samples discussed above.)."

-In addition, a donation form may be prepared for signature by the volunteer that states:

-"As a participant in (insert the title of the study), I voluntarily donate (clearly specify the type of sample(s) to be provided) to .
-These samples will be used for (enter all known and anticipated uses) and may also be used by for uses not currently known to me.
-There is a possibility that the samples that I am donating under this study may be used in other research studies and may have some commercial value.
+(When the study involves treatment as well as research, the following language should be added You may agree to participate in the research protocol, but refuse to provide the additional samples discussed above.)." nd e is a search hat o the atent ion for may When ed: In addition, a donation form may be prepared for signature by the volunteer and a witness the states: that "As a participant in (insert the title of the study), I voluntarily donate any and all (clearly specify the type of sample(s) to be provided) to These samples will be used for (enter all known and anticipated uses) and may also be used by for uses not currently known to me.
+There is a possibility that the samples the I am donating under this study may be used in other research studies and may have some commercial value.
 (If a commercial value is anticipated, that value should be clearly described at this point).
-Should my donated sample(s) lead to the development of a commercial product, will own it and it is possible that it will be patented and licensed by does not intend to provide me any compensation for this and will not give me any notice of future uses of my sample(s)."
+Should my donated sample(s) lead to the development of a commercial product, will own it and it is possible that it will be patented and licensed by does not intend to provide me any compensation for this and will not give me any notice of future uses of my sample(s)." e y hat ne